 Podcasts like ChinesePod or PopupChinese

 Podcasts are bite-sized audio-only lessons you can consume at your own pace.
-They are replayable, portable (many people find it easier to slip audio podcasts into their morning commute than watching videos), and they have lots of structure to make sure you cover large amounts of vocabulary (like an entire HSK level).
+They are replayable and portable (many people find it easier to slip audio podcasts into their morning commute than watching videos).
+They have lots of structure to make sure you cover large amounts of vocabulary (like an entire HSK level).
 If you aren’t using these yet, you should be.

 Physical Dictionaries / Picture Dictionaries